Another summer heatwave is expected in the coming days with meteorologists saying a heat dome could add to the situation.

 The consequences will be even more severe for cities, where the combination of buildings plus pavement plus concrete creates an ‘urban heat island’.

 In Europe 75 per cent of the population lives in urban areas, making heatwave mitigation a pressing concern.
 Creative solutions can be found. - in Portland libraries are being used as cooling centres.
-But what are the best ways that cities can heatproof?
+But what are the best ways that cities can be heatproofed?

 We’ve listed the top three strategies for reducing the effects of heatwaves and added three ways that you can handle the heat.
-Our personal methods all have an environmental focus - sorry guys, turning up the air con isn’t an option!
+Our personal methods all have an environmental focus.

 A study published in 2019 found that increasing tree cover in cities could dramatically lower temperatures.
 Whereas surfaces like roads absorb heat, trees cool their surroundings through transpiration: absorbing water through their roots and releasing it into the atmosphere.
 It was found that for the best effects canopy cover must be 40 per cent.

-Barcelona - already famous for its tree cover at 25.2 per cent - has a 20 year master plan to grow that to 30 per cent by 2037.
-A wise move as southern Europe is expected to suffer from increasing heatwaves as climate change increasingly takes hold.
+Barcelona - already famous for its tree cover at 25.2 per cent - has a 20-year master plan to grow that to 30 per cent by 2037.
+This a wise move as southern Europe is expected to suffer from increasing heatwaves as climate change increasingly takes hold.

 Adding vegetation to buildings